Semester One – Week 7 & 8:

 Above is a few of the photos I’ve selected from the archive that Rab has supplied, personally these photos appealed to me the most, either for his portrait photgraphy work or even just the snap shot into the lives of life at that time.

-I’ve emailed Rab to ask more about his father, his photpgraphy, if there is any objects that remind him of his father and that if he would mind that his father and the photography be included in my piece.
+I’ve emailed Rab to ask more about his father, his photography, whether there are any objects that remind him of his father, and whether he would mind that his father and the photography be included in my piece.

 Clydebank Industry:

-When thinking about making a poster to ask people for stories and objects, I thought that looking to two of Clydebank’s biggest histoical business would inform my use of font and style to be indicative of that time.
+When thinking about making a poster to ask people for stories and objects, I thought that looking at two of Clydebank’s biggest historical businesses would inform my use of font and style to reflect that time.

 Singer Sewing Machine: